 Santa Rosa Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,847 people and two constituent neighborhoods, Santa Rosa Beach is the 195th largest community in Florida.
-Much of the housing stock in Santa Rosa Beach was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Santa Rosa Beach economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Santa Rosa Beach, where the median household income is $60,300.00.
+Santa Rosa Beach has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Santa Rosa Beach, where the median household income is $61,746.00.

 Santa Rosa Beach home prices are not only among the most expensive in Florida, but Santa Rosa Beach real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Santa Rosa Beach is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Santa Rosa Beach is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Santa Rosa Beach who work in management occupations (19.09%), sales jobs (12.61%), and food service (10.98%).
+Unlike some towns, Santa Rosa Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Santa Rosa Beach are a mix of both white- and blue-collar jobs.
+Overall, Santa Rosa Beach is a town of managers, service providers, and sales and office workers.
+There are especially a lot of people living in Santa Rosa Beach who work in management occupations (21.51%), sales jobs (12.58%), and food service (10.05%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Santa Rosa Beach has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Santa Rosa Beach has few renters and college students.
 But the biggest reason it is quieter in Santa Rosa Beach than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Santa Rosa Beach may be for you.